MikeGawi/decor_ePiframe/README.md

 # Decor_ePiframe

-Displays decorative borders a quotes on [ePiframe](https://github.com/MikeGawi/ePiframe)
+Displays decorative borders with quotes on [ePiframe](https://github.com/MikeGawi/ePiframe)

 This plugin has been created with [ePiframe_plugin](https://github.com/MikeGawi/ePiframe_plugin) template.